hack-the-6ix/hackthe6ix-backend/README.md

 #### Read/Write Interceptors

+### NOTE: WRITE INTERCEPTORS ARE NOT CURRENTLY IMPLEMENTED!

 Sometimes it's nice to be able to swap fields as its being read/write.
 Interceptors allow for this kind of logic to be integrated into the schema and dynamically loaded.
 If no interceptors are specified, the system will perform the usual read/write operation.